IAHispano/Applio-Docs/rvc/train/training-a-model.md

 ### Step 1: Dataset Preparation

-1. Create a folder with your preferred name inside "Applio-RVC-Fork > datasets."
+1. Create a folder with your preferred name inside `Applio-RVC-Fork/datasets/`.

 2. Upload the audio files you intend to use for training into this folder.